Justus-Braun/gflp10-carkeys/README.md

 	TriggerEvent('carkeys:client:useKey', slot)
 end)
 ```

-Start this script before ox_inventory or it could cause problems

 If you want to add keys to a Inventory use the export AddCarkey on Serverside
 ```lua